Why my devices get the wrong location when connected to Wi-Fi

 When you’re in the wild or on the road, where there are few access points/cell towers nearby, your device may use GPS to get its location as long as it’s within the signal coverage of some satellites.

 While you’re at home, your device will connect to your home WiFi network and use WiFi positioning technology to determine its location, which is faster and more power-saving than GPS.
 The technology uses already existing infrastructure and WiFi access points (APs) to calculate where a device is located.
-However, the device itself needs to turn on WiFi to listen for the nearby access points to know the location of them.
+However, the device itself needs to turn on WiFi to listen to the nearby access points to know their location.
 Here we use an example to make it easier to understand.

 When you’re at home, your device connects to your home Wi-Fi network and has a full GPS signal.
 In this situation, your home’s location will be spotted by GPS together with the BSSID (WLAN MAC address) of nearby WiFi networks.
 Such information will be sent to the databases of location service providers including Skyhook, Google, Apple, Microsoft, etc. Next time when there’s a storm outside and GPS is not working, your device can still get its location with WiFi on since there is a location in the database mapping your home router’s BSSID.